wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 2. Add a [custom file](/learn/react-native/custom-js-modules/#adding-custom-js-libraries), for the native implementation of PdfPreview, e.g, `PdfPreview.native.js`

 :::note
-We don't support PdfPreview prefab on the web
+We don't support PdfPreview Prefab on the web
 :::

 ```javascript